thenorthsolution/Reciple/packages/create-reciple/assets/README.md

-# Structure
+# Introduction

-This uses `discord.js` as Discord API library and `reciple` as handler framework.
+Reciple is a discord.js command handler framework.

 ## Reciple Modules

-The reciple scans the directory assigned in `reciple.yml` under `modules.modulesFolders` property. `modules.modulesFolders` can be the path of the folder of modules or glob pattern
+Reciple scans the directory assigned in `reciple.yml` under `modules.modulesFolders` property. `modules.modulesFolders` can be the path of the folder of modules or glob pattern

 ### Folder Structure

-#### Example Structure
+##### Example Structure
 ```yml
 # Modules config